SJKnights/certificationProjects/README.md

 # certificationProjects
-Projects created in relation to attained certifications.
+Projects created in relation to AWS Certified Cloud Practitioner